gusanmaz/compress-and-search/README.md

-This will display the context around byte position 10 in `example_plain.txt`.---
+This will display the context around byte position 10 in `example_plain.txt`.